Rutgers Scarlet Knights men's basketball: History

 Rutgers basketball played their first season in the Big Ten conference in 2014–2015.
 After the hiring of Head Coach Steve Pikiell in 2016, the program began to see renewed success.
 In the 2019–20 season, led by guards Geo Baker and Ron Harper Jr., the Scarlet Knights reached the 20-win mark for the first time since the 2003-04 season, including an 18–1 home record and four wins against ranked opponents.
 That year, they ranked in the top 25 of the AP men's college basketball poll for the first time since 1979.
 Experts widely predicted Rutgers' inclusion in the 2020 NCAA tournament, but the event was cancelled before the field was announced as a result of the COVID-19 pandemic.
 The following season, the team would officially break its 30-year tournament drought when it earned a 10-seed in the 2021 NCAA tournament, where it would also achieve its first tournament win since 1983 in a first round win over Clemson.
 The Scarlet Knights returned to the tournament again the next season, becoming the team with the lowest NET (NCAA Evaluation Tool) ranking at 77th overall to receive an at-large bid since the NCAA has utilized the NET to inform tournament selection choices.

-After disappointing back-to-back seasons of missed tournaments, the Scarlet Knights now anticipate the arrival of their 2024 recruiting class, which ranks among the best of all collegiate basketball programs for the year, headlined by two McDonald's All-American players: forward Airious "Ace" Bailey and guard Dylan Harper.
+In 2024, the Scarlet Knights got two McDonald's All-American players: forward Airious "Ace" Bailey and guard Dylan Harper.
+Though they failed to reach the NCAA Tournament, this was seen as a success for Rutgers for getting two of the top three high school prospects.